 I’m simply going to tell you why even if you (understandably) despise them and their crypto-racist anti-immigration politics you should still be appalled by the ‘milkshaking’ trend.
 Not to mention, appalled that the attacks are being glibly cheered on by so many dolts.
 Because these were acts of violence intended to punish people for their political stances and forcibly disrupt their ability to campaign for elected office.
 That is just about as fundamentally anti-democratic as can be.

 I’d like to get one thing straight right off the bat.
 Physically assaulting someone in any way is not a legitimate form of protest whatsoever.
 It just isn’t.
 In a civilised society, protesting should be purely about communicating an idea or message.
 Via words.
 Not fists or improvised projectiles.
 And I don’t care how loudly or crudely or vitriolically you choose to express yourself, go nuts.
-I would defend, to the hilt, your right to scream and shout and march and wave flags and brandish inflammatory placades concerning any subject you happen to be passionate about.
+I would defend, to the hilt, your right to scream and shout and march and wave flags and brandish inflammatory placards concerning any subject you happen to be passionate about.
 No matter how much I disagreed with you on it.
 Because that’s the cornerstone of any free, pluralist country.
 It’s something that was hard-won.
 And it’s something that we should be proud of and protect.

 Oppositely, ‘milkshaking’ doesn’t belong under the noble banner of protest.
 It’s just a petty form of assault.
 Funnily enough, I’ve noticed that some people strenuously object when you label it or acts like it as ‘political violence’, as though that’s a melodramatic exaggeration meant to rewrite the harmlessness of the act.
 However, that denial is actually the spin.
 The reality is that throwing something at someone is physical violence by definition.
 You may not like that, but it’s true all the same.
 Take your disagreement up with dictionary makers, not me.
-I’ve always wondered, is Merriam-Webster the name of an actual person?
+I’ve always wondered, is Merriam-Webster the double-barrelled surname of an actual person?
 If so, why don’t you go picket their house with your demands for ideologically-convenient newspeak.
 (Or, better yet, maybe just try to be a grown-up instead.)
-And ‘milkshaking’ is committing that – admittedly minor – act of violence as retaliation against figures you have a political hatred for.
+And ‘milkshaking’ is committing that — admittedly minor — act of violence as retaliation against figures you have a political hatred for.
 Thus, you put two and two together and you know what you get?
 Let me put it this way.
 One, two, three, political violence, five, six.